 Trail stairs are something I've recently learned to appreciate.
-They mean that human hands hauled up equipment, cut logs, and carefully dug and engineered the dirt for hundreds (thousands) of feet to go up in a very specific way.
+They mean that human hands hauled up equipment, cut logs, and carefully dug and engineered the dirt for hundreds (thousands) of feet to go up in a particular way.
 I really should get out and join a work crew again soon.

-Until I hit snow.
-There it was: my mortal enemy.
+Until I hit snow—there it was: my mortal enemy.
 Just gobs of it heaped over my trail, with no option available to circumvent.
 I could see the melting had begun and some exposed rocks indicated that these piles were structurally compromised.
 Digging my trekking pole solidly every foot or so, I tried not to slide down and off the trail.
 I took breaks after each leap and let my heart rate settle.
 Snow is terrifying.

-OK, exception: snow is not terrifying if it's settled in a relatively flat meadow with a distinct sign indicating that you've made it to camp!
+OK, exception: snow is not terrifying if it's settled in a relatively flat meadow with a clear sign indicating that you've made it to camp!
 Glorious camp!
 I took off my pack and wandered on less intimidating snow patches to pick a site to set up my tent and establish myself before finding the water source the ranger at White River had said would be here.
-I ended up at site 1, which was a sort of split-level site with just enough flat ground for my small tent to set on.
+I ended up at campsite 1, which was a sort of split-level site with just enough flat ground for my small tent to set on.

 Water was somewhat complicated.
-The sun was still high in the sky and it'd been almost 2 hours without drinking at this point.
+The sun was still high in the sky, and it'd been almost 2 hours without drinking at this point.
 I'd hiked just over 8 miles for the day, and was very tired from getting up so early.
 I plunked down by the stream after finally locating it (again, wandering in the wrong direction at first).
 Wait, why was my filter not pumping?
 I have a small MSR filter that requires you to reverse small rubber pyramids to allow water to flow.
-For whatever reason, I just could not get it to pump.
+For whatever reason, I could not get it to pump.
 I hadn't seen another camper yet, I was very hungry for my dinner (which also relied on water), and the only reliable water I had was 4+ miles away in the trunk of my car.
 Not one of my smarter moments, and not one of my stronger either.
-My thoughts of self-pity and frustration about how haphazard the day had gone made me feel very inexperienced and frankly stupid for doing this particular trip by myself, and waves of upset just poured out.
+My thoughts of self-pity and frustration about how haphazard the day had gone made me feel very inexperienced and frankly stupid for going on this particular trip by myself, and waves of upset just poured out.

 A day hiker!
 She approached me from up the trail, having gone farther up to Panhandle Gap, and offered me her filter.
 I sobbed a "thank you" and drank and drank.
 I walked back to my site hydrated and incredibly embarrassed.
 After setting to the business of making my dinner, I had to laugh.
-I didn't have a windscreen, and of course, mountains in the evening are windy.
+I didn't have a windscreen, and of course, the mountains in the evening are windy.
 I curved my body on the ground to keep the flame for my precious Annie's Mac & Cheese going.
 It was absurd how the process of making dinner had taken almost an hour, and I was near-delirious when I inhaled it in less than 5 minutes.

 This overnight had a message: if it's going to go wrong, it will, but what are you going to do about it?
 Sometimes it's digging your heel into frozen snow, redoubling your miles, or sucking up some tears in front of a stranger.
 Ultimately: mistakes are just as valuable to the experience as "pure" successes.
 Backpacking for me is turning itself into a way to push myself out of my own preconceived mental space.